 (2) In other implementations, the whole document may be selected.

 (3) In still other implementations, documents with multiple geographic signals may be segmented based on visual breaks in the document and the training text taken from the segments.

 I wrote about the last of those, Visual Gap Segmentation, a few weeks ago.
-It has potential uses beyond local search, and is worth checking out to see how Google may be looking at information it finds on web pages.
+It has potential uses beyond local search and is worth checking out to see how Google may be looking at the information it finds on web pages.

 Use of Zip Codes